fernanhid/increasing_shelter_adoptions/README.md

 c.
 Feature Selection<br>
 d.
 Converting to dummy variables <br>

-With this version you get a mean squared error of .85483
+With this model I got a mean squared error of .85483